andreasfertig/cppinsights/Readme.md

 ```
 The resulting binary (insights) can be found in the build-folder.

-### Building inside clang
+### Building inside Clang

-For building it inside the clang-source tree, assuming you have your source-tree already prepared:
+For building it inside the Clang source tree, assuming you have your source tree already prepared:

 ```
 cd llvm/tools/clang/tools/extra